sf-wdi-37/firebase-auth/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

+- describe firebase and how it relates to server/client/database
 - set up a "project" on firebase
 - configure firebase authentication